baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/index.md

 	**you must delete the copy of the quiz in the user's results folder** before you run your next test.
 	Otherwise, your changes will not be implemented.

-	What happens is that when the Begin button is clicked to start a session, the Image Quizzer checks the user's results folder to see if there is an existing results quiz.
+	The process operates in such a way that when the Begin button is pressed to start a session, the Image Quizzer examines the user's results folder to determine the presence of an existing results quiz.
-	If there is, it assumes the user is going to resume the quiz and it opens this pre-existing file.
+	If one exists, the software assumes the user is going to resume the quiz and opens this pre-existing file which will not have your new modifications.
+If one does not exist, the updated master quiz is duplicated into the user's results folder.

 ## Live run